How to Talk About Succession Planning

 Old Year New Year: Permission to Dream

-Sometimes when working on a strategic planning project with a client, they have difficulty keeping their eyes on the future.
-While all that has led up to strategic planning is formative, depending on the situation, it can serve to propel the organization forward, or it can impede its movement. […]
+Sometimes when working on a strategic planning project with a client, they have difficulty focusing on the future.
+While all that has led to strategic planning is formative, depending on the situation, it can propel the organization forward or impede its movement. […]

 Why It’s Important to Pause